srmrox/bitprimate/content/portfolio/profile.md

 weight = 1
 +++

 The profile picture uses a portrait for the human form and boxes of multiple shades to represent the abstract nature of our personalities.
-This is encapsulated in something that looks like a television, representing the media (social media to be specific) through which we share ourlves these days.
+This is encapsulated in something that looks like a television, representing the media (social media to be specific) through which we share ourselves these days.

 <!--more-->